ACM40960/project-Chenxi-Li/README.md

 ### Dataset
 The dataset used in this project consists of 215 images of black bears and 371 images of Newfoundland dogs.
 The images are collected from public image databases, including different angles, lighting conditions, and backgrounds.
+Stratified sampling is used to keep that the proportion of labels in each subsets is consistent with that in original data.
 - Data structure
   - data/Black bear
   - data/Newfoundland